xdevplatform/twitter-webhook-boilerplate-node/README.md

 	npm install
 	```

-3. Create a `config.json` based on `config.sample.json` and fill in the Twitter keys and tokens.
+3. Create a new `config.json` file based on `config.sample.json` and fill in your Twitter keys and tokens.

 4. Run locally: